 As an applicant, your application choices might be limited simply by your state of residence (ie, you need to be a resident of the state in order to apply to that particular medical school).
-Be sure to read the Financial & Selection Factors links on the MSAR database online.
+Be sure to read the Financial & Selection Factors links in the MSAR.
 This site contains information on all American medical schools as well as medical schools in Canada and Texas.
-When researching the schools on the MSAR database, you will find comprehensive links to information regarding every aspect of medical school programs; selection factors, financial aid, demographics, types of programs, etc. For more specific information regarding non-state resident acceptances, class size, etc. consult the MSAR (Medical School Admission Requirement) database online to confirm school-specific requirements.
+When researching the schools on the MSAR, you will find comprehensive links to information regarding every aspect of medical school programs; selection factors, financial aid, demographics, types of programs, etc. For more specific information regarding non-state resident acceptances, class size, etc. consult the MSAR (Medical School Admission Requirement) to confirm school-specific requirements.
 To view the MSAR online you need to purchase access to it from AAMC for $28 for 1-year and $36 for 2-years.
 See the AAMC website for details.

 Note: For those who are planning to apply to medical schools in the state of Texas, you will need to apply via the Texas Medical & Dental Schools Application Service (TMDSAS).
-Additionally, you will need to be a resident of the state of Texas to apply to any Texas medical school except for Baylor College of Medicine who does not participate in TMDSAS.
+Additionally, you will need to be a resident of the state of Texas to apply to any Texas medical.

 Applying to medical school is an arduous process and applying as an international applicant is even more difficult.
 Before setting your goal to attend a U.S. medical school please read the following information as there are complicating factors that international students can face when applying to medical school in the U.S.